 Besides this framework that Foster gives us, he also shares a few tips that I found to be very helpful including who to confess to, and how to react when others confess to you.
 The point that stood out me the most, however, is that when you’re walking into confession, you should be prepared to deal with and take responsibility for definite sins.
 Foster writes, “A generalized confession may save us from humiliation and shame, but it will not ignite inner healing” (p.151).
 I can personally attest that this is true – any time I’ve held back details within confession in an attempt to protect myself or my reputation, I’ve come away no different.
 When I’ve walked in complete openness, on the other hand, shining light on all of my shortcomings, I’ve experienced true life change and healing.

 Confession starts from a place of sorrow, but should end in joy.
 Because of the beautiful Gospel we get to confess our sins and receive full forgiveness for whatever we’ve done, and God’s promise is that “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
 Only from that place of knowing the depth of God’s forgiveness can we truly walk in the fullness of life and joy that we have as followers of Jesus.

 Thank you so much for taking the time to read this.
 As with every other discipline I have learned about this year, I have barely scratched the surface on the discipline of confession, so I’d highly recommend reading Celebration of Discipline yourself, and seeing what stands out to you.
-And whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of confession in the comment section below or on our Facebook group, which can be found here.
+And whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of confession in the comment section below.
 Have a wonderful October!